-The Bay of Islands is a place of enormous historical significance.
-Maori knew it as Pewhairangi and settled here early in their migrations.
-As the site of NZ’s first permanent British settlement (at Russell), it is the birthplace of European colonisation.
+It's also a place of enormous historical significance.
+Māori knew it as Pēwhairangi and settled here early in their migrations.
+As the site of NZ’s first permanent British settlement (at Russell), it is the birthplace of European colonisation in the country.
 It was here that the Treaty of Waitangi was drawn up and first signed in 1840; the treaty remains the linchpin of race relations in NZ today.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Bay of Islands.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Bay of Islands.